luishsr/rust-container/README.md

 Simple Container System in Rust 📦🦀

 A minimalistic container system built with Rust.
 This project provides a basic implementation of container features, demonstrating how applications can be isolated and run in a separate environment.
 Perfect for those seeking to understand the foundational principles behind container technology.

+You can read the step-by-step guide on this Article: https://medium.com/@luishrsoares/implementing-an-application-container-in-rust-3bdde7531ae0

 Features 🌟

   - Isolated Environment: Uses Linux namespaces to achieve process and filesystem isolation.